KhairilAzizie/Lanes-Detection-for-Self-Driving-Car-/README.md

 After detecting the edge in the image using technique above, we will use the technique call hough transform to detect the lane lines.But before that, we need to find **region of interest** in our image by using certain code.

-once its done,we create a polygon over as shown
+once its done,we create a rectangle(or a polygon) over as shown

 ![Coding](https://github.com/KhairilAzizie/Lanes-Detection-for-Self-Driving-Car-/blob/main/Lane%20Line/gradient1.PNG)